 There is a really good chance that this post contains affiliate links.
 If you click on one of them, I may receive a small commission at no extra cost for you.
 Please read my disclosure and privacy policies to be fully informed.

-What to see in Rome can become a difficult planning especially if you have a limited time.
+What to see in Rome can become difficult planning especially if you have limited time.
 There is so much and everything seems unmissable!
 Right?
-I stayed in Rome for about 10 days of course I didn’t go out every day but I have covered quite a bit and found out many sites and instrument that would have helped me to organize my trip and visits if I had stayed longer.
+I stayed in Rome for about 10 days, of course, I didn’t go out every day but I have covered quite a bit and found out many sites and instruments that would have helped me to organize my trip and visits if I had stayed longer.
 Therefore I have put together a reasonable amount of places that you can choose from depending on how long is your available time.
 Here you will also find links to respected sites where you can get detailed information!
 I hope this is useful and you will be able to make the most of your visit in Rome.

-On the Site TURISMOROMA.IT there is everything you need to know about history and opening ours of interesting places in Rome and also others less popular, but still interesting if you have more time to spend in the fascinating eternal city.
-Here below I just want to complement them with the pictures I took, hoping to inspire you to visit the city and help you to chose your itinerary.
+On the Site TURISMOROMA.IT there is everything you need to know about the history and opening ours of interesting places in Rome and also others less popular, but still interesting if you have more time to spend in the fascinating eternal city.
+Here below I just want to compliment them with the pictures I took, hoping to inspire you to visit the city and help you to choose your itinerary.

 You can appreciate the majestic ancient forum by day and by night.
 You can see my best picture in the daylight in the header and here below one night capture.